-A month ago in New York, Google opened its first brick-and-mortar store.
+A month ago in New York, Google opened The first Google brick-and-mortar store decorated with natural cork.
 From our point of view, the information would have gone unnoticed were it not for the fact that this most profitable company in the world decided to decorate the premises with cork and cork furniture.

 When designing the interior, the discoveries of a relatively new field of science, i.e. neuroaesthetics, were used.
 This field studies how visual aesthetics affects our body and mind.
 At the company’s point in the Chelsea district of New York, furniture designed by Polish designer Daniel Michalik was used.
 Furniture, including oval-shaped sofas and tables, is made of light wood and cork in neutral colors, thanks to which the products will stand out.